defder-su/SaveMedia/README.md

 ## Features:

 - [Copylefted libre software](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts) (AGPLv3+ licensed)
-- Download content in the best possible quality, better than every other software, period.
+- Download content in the best possible quality with comments, better than every other software, period.
 - Download all kind of content: channels, playlists and individual videos
 - Download audio only content, in the best possible quality
 - Content separated in two to be easier to archive